What are PFAs (forever chemicals)?

 Forever chemicals, also known as PFAs (per- and polyfluoroalkyl substances), are a group of toxic, synthetic man-made chemicals that are widespread and can be found in a staggering amount of everyday industrial and consumer products, including food and drinks, as well as in the air, soil, water and even dust.
 They are harmful to human health as they are incredibly persistent and stable, so they don't break down easily, and they are resistant to grease, water and heat.
 Once they get into our environment, there is virtually no way we can get rid of them.
 Hence the name ‘forever chemicals’, as they can be present decades later, even if a country bans them.

-There are thousands of substances that fall within the toxic synthetic chemicals class and almost all the PFAS ever made is still out there in our environment today.
-Nutritional therapist and pharmacist of 10 years, Isabelle Nunn says, "This is truly alarming, as there are such a wide array of these PFAs in so many consumer and industrial products!
+There are thousands of substances that fall within the toxic synthetic chemicals class, and almost all the PFAS ever made is still out there in our environment today.
+Nutritional therapist, Isabelle Nunn, who practiced as a pharmacist for 10 years says, "This is truly alarming, as there are such a wide array of these PFAs in so many consumer and industrial products!
 It makes it indeed very challenging for the authorities to further study and assess the potential and risks of chemical exposure on our health and on its impact on the environment."

 Expert nutritionist Naomi Rowling notes that in response to mounting evidence of the harmful effects of PFAS, a major switch many manufacturers have made in recent years is to stop using their original formulations that have PFAs and use ‘short-chain’ (‘C6’) versions.
 But is it enough?
 "It’s not that these alternatives weren’t proven to be safe prior to use; they simply hadn’t been proven unsafe, and that’s an important distinction.
 Incidentally, this is the case for a lot of man-made chemicals in our environment.
 Evidence is growing that these ‘short-chain’ alternatives could be just as persistent and toxic as the ones they replaced.
 Manufacturers simply replace the devil we know with the devil we don’t."